2017 Grand National Review and Result

 Aintree specialist Saint Are bounced right back to his best to finish third, with conditions to suit.
 He never really looked like winning the 2017 Grand National, but stayed on.
 He was hampered at Bechers on the first circuit.
 Saint Are may never win this race, but he has given his owners some fantastic memories.
 His jockeys have had some great spins over these fearsome obstacles.
-Davy Russell was the lucky man this year and he gave the horse a great ride in the Grand National 2017.
+Davy Russell was the lucky man to give the horse a great ride in the Grand National 2017.

 Blaklion also ran a brave race to claim fourth.
 Noel Fehily made a bold break for home after Valentines and he looked to have most of his rivals toiling as he crossed the Melling Road for the last time.
 However, his stamina started to fail.
 In the end, he did well to finish less than nine lengths adrift of One For Arthur.

 Blaklion was one of four in a line jumping the last.
 Aside from the first two the other horse to be vying for the lead at that point was Gas Line Boy, who ran a massive race for his supporters.
 He had nothing left to give in the final run to the line, but ran well above expectations.
 When he is on a going day he is a very useful staying chaser.

 Vieux Lion Rouge (6th) had proved his ability to handle this fences earlier in the season.
 It was no surprise to see him run another big race in the 2017 Grand National.
 He was always within sight of the leaders once the race had begun in earnest, but he just wasn’t quite good enough on the day.
 The slight doubts about his stamina over this extreme trip remain.